paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-111-shipping.md

 <a id="section-2282b"></a>
 ## § 2282B.
 Violence against aids to maritime navigation

 Whoever intentionally destroys, seriously damages, alters, moves, or tampers with any aid to maritime navigation maintained by the Saint Lawrence Seaway Development Corporation under the authority of section 4 of the Act of May 13, 1954 ([33 U.S.C.
-984](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section984&num=0&edition=prelim)), by the Coast Guard pursuant to section 81 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14, United States Code, or lawfully maintained under authority granted by the Coast Guard pursuant to [section 83 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section83&num=0&edition=prelim), United States Code, if such act endangers or is likely to endanger the safe navigation of a ship, shall be fined under this title or imprisoned for not more than 20 years, or both.
+984](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section984&num=0&edition=prelim)), by the Coast Guard pursuant to section 81 11 See References in Text note below. of title 14, United States Code, or lawfully maintained under authority granted by the Coast Guard pursuant to [section 83 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section83&num=0&edition=prelim), United States Code, if such act endangers or is likely to endanger the safe navigation of a ship, shall be fined under this title or imprisoned for not more than 20 years, or both.

 ### Statutory Notes

-#### References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282
+#### References in Text
-[Section 81 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section81&num=0&edition=prelim) redesignated [section 541 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section541&num=0&edition=prelim) by Pub.
+[Section 81 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section81&num=0&edition=prelim), referred to in text, was redesignated [section 541 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section541&num=0&edition=prelim) by Pub.
 L. 115–282, title I, § 105(b), Dec.
 4, 2018, 132 Stat.
 4200, and references to [section 81 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section81&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
-L. 115–282, set out as a note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.
+L. 115–282, set out as a References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

 <a id="section-2283"></a>